Prometheus Long-term Storage

 Documentation source for the above quotes, InfluxDB, example parse Prometheus to InfluxDB.

-"_field" gets us to the point of selecting the cAdvisor metric we're targeting.
+The system here uses v2 measurement api, so "_field" gets us to the point of selecting the cAdvisor metric we're targeting.

 Docs: "The sample recording from Prometheus is stored in value column"